fenago/oracle19c-labs/dataguard/lab_guides/lab24.md

     [oracle@localhost ~]$ sqlplus / as sysdba
     ```

-5. Use a terminal window on stndby connected as oracle with the
+5. Use a terminal window on orcldg connected as oracle with the
-    environment variables set to stndby.
+    environment variables set to orcldg.
 Connect to the physical standby
     database using SQL\*Plus and perform a shutdown abort.

     ```
-    [oracle@stndby ~]$ . oraenv
+    [oracle@orcldg ~]$ . oraenv
-    ORACLE_SID = [oracle] ? stndby
+    ORACLE_SID = [oracle] ? orcldg
     The Oracle base has been set to /u01/app/oracle

-    [oracle@stndby ~]$ sqlplus / as sysdba
+    [oracle@orcldg ~]$ sqlplus / as sysdba

     SQL> shutdown abort
     ```

-6. Return to the SQL\*Plus session on localhost with orcl2.
+6. Return to the SQL\*Plus session on localhost with orclcdb.
 Display the
     current data for the HR.REGIONS table and then insert a new row into
     the table.
 Exit the terminated session.